-Some changes to our services are still in place and are detailed below.
+We have made some changes to our services which are detailed below.

 If you have any questions, you can reach us via email: